-3 Normal cones to some notable sets, and applications Let's build our intuition regarding normal cones by considering examples that are progressively harder.
+L2.3 Normal cones at a point in the interior Let's build our intuition regarding normal cones by considering examples that are progressively harder.
 Along the way, we will see that first-order optimality conditions, in all their simplicity, imply some of the deepest results in optimization theory.
-3.1 Point in the interior Let's start from an easy example: the normal cone of a point in the interior of the feasible set.1 Example 3.1 (Normal cone at an interior point).
-What is the normal cone $\mathcal{N}{\Omega}(x)$ of a point x in the interior of the feasible set Ω ?
+Let's start from an easy example: the normal cone at a point in the interior of the feasible set, that is, one for which we can find an entire ball (of some suitably small radius $\varepsilon > 0$) centered in the point, such that the ball is fully contained in the set.
+This is always the case when the feasible set is unconstrained: every point is in the interior in that case!